 This research has been funded by the Australian Research Council (ARC) and the National Health and Medical Research Council (NHMRC).

-Explore further: New form of intellectual disability discovered
+Explore further: Protein regulation linked to intellectual disability

 Kristie Lee, Tessa Mattiske, Kunio Kitamura, Jozef Gecz, and Cheryl Shoubridge.
 "Reduced polyalanine-expanded Arx mutant protein in developing mouse subpallium alters Lmo1 transcriptional regulation," Hum.
 Mol.
 Genet.
 (2013) DOI: 10.1093/hmg/ddt503 : http://hmg.oxfordjournals.org/content/early/2013/10/22/hmg.ddt503